Collaborative Action Research Studies

 What is C.A.R.S.?

-Educators in B.C. are invited to apply for funding opportunities from the Provincial Outreach Program for Fetal Alcohol Spectrum Disorder (POPFASD).
-This funding is designed to support action research projects that focus on improving literacy outcomes for students with complex needs, particularly those affected by Fetal Alcohol Spectrum Disorder (FASD).
+Educators in B.C. are invited to apply for funding opportunities that are designed to support action research projects that focus on improving literacy outcomes for students with complex needs, particularly those affected by Fetal Alcohol Spectrum Disorder (FASD).

 Literacy Focused